 Standardized Protocol Items: Recommendations for Observational Studies (SPIROS) (registered 7 February 2017)

-The guidelines aim to define comprehensive set of standard protocol items for observational studies, and by doing so facilitates and encourages researchers to prepare a study protocol of sufficient quality, prior to data collection.
+The guidelines aim to define a comprehensive set of standard protocol items for observational studies, and by doing so facilitates and encourages researchers to prepare a study protocol of sufficient quality, prior to data collection.

 Framework for Enhanced Reporting of Interrupted Time Series (FERITS) (registered 22 May 2018)

-Reporting guidelines for interrupted time series studies.
+Reporting guidelines for interrupted time-series studies.
 These are generally applied for the evaluation of public health interventions.

 Outcome-based and observational metrics in surgical studies conducted in Lower-Middle Income Countries (LMICs).

-This guideline is being developed by researchers at the Centre for Health Services Studies, University of Kent to improve the quality and completeness of reporting for Social Prescribing programmes.
+This guideline is being developed by researchers at the Centre for Health Services Studies, University of Kent, to improve the quality and completeness of reporting for Social Prescribing programmes.
 Social prescribing provides a non-medical referral option to improve health and wellbeing.
 Referrals can be to a range of programmes from befriending schemes, volunteering opportunities, supported education, arts, physical activity, as well as support with employment or legal advice.

 Different Social Prescribing models have evolved across England reflecting local needs, service provider expertise and commissioning contracts.
-Consequently models vary greatly in terms of aims of the service, delivery partners, referral pathways, staffing, and service user outcomes making it difficult to identify features of a successful model, for whom social prescribing benefits, and under what circumstances.
+Consequently, models vary greatly in terms of aims of the service, delivery partners, referral pathways, staffing, and service user outcomes making it difficult to identify features of a successful model, for whom social prescribing benefits, and under what circumstances.